Dyablo-HPC/Dyablo/Readme.md

 * MPI (OpenMPI)
 * HDF5 (parallel)
 * libxml2
-The CMake superbuild should warn you if any dependency is missing.

 To compile for GPU, a CUDA installation is needed, preferably newer than CUDA 11.0.
 Versions before CUDA 10 may need a custom version of PABLO to compile, you can find it here : [PABLO](git@github.com:pkestene/bitpit.git), branches ending with *-dyablo.
 Dyablo supports both CUDA-Aware and non CUDA-Aware MPI implementations when compiling for GPU, make sure that cuda-aware support has been correctly detected in the CMake logs.